InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 The workflow is modularized according to the different phases of a segmentation analysis.
 Each module has a parent script which calls a function to generate the corresponding outputs (e.g., data.frame, PDF visualization file).

 * config - template.yml: define file paths and some commonly used variables throughout the analysis
-* 1_setup.R: create the environment for the project and import basic project files
+* 1_setup.R: create the folder structure for the project and import basic project files
+* 1_libraries.R: install/load all libraries required for the project
+* 1_import_data.R: load the survey data and save as .rds files for faster read
 * 2_data_cleaning.R: generate the health Outcomes and Vulnerability variables used through the analysis
 * 3_univariate_analysis.R: generate a PDF output of univariate visualizations for each Outcome and Vulnerability Factor
 * 4_exploratory_analysis.R: generate a PDF output of exploratory plots to capture the relationship between each Vulnerability Factor and all health Outcomes